 URL’s (the web page address) should be human readable and if possible contain keywords.
 Avoid using PHP/ASP style URL’s.
 It’s also very helpful if you can show a clear structure in the URL, something like:

 Don’t just be obsessed with getting external links to your website.
 Linking to your other pages from within you page text can help you too and it can also increase your Google Page Rank.
 It also helps your readers and the search engine robots in there quest to index your website and can get new pages indexed faster.

 Make sure you use keywords in your anchor text.
 There are too many examples of poorly created hyper links and the best example has to be “click here”, unless you try to get to the top of Google for the keyword “click here” off course 😉 Good quality anchor text will improve your search engine ranking for your keyword.

-The keywords and phrases you use in your Meta description tag might not affect your page’s ranking on search engines, but the description tag can still improve your user experience as this is what’s shown in the Google search result.
-Keywords are also highlighted in bold in the search result and this is proven to increase your click though rate from Google.
+The keywords and phrases you use in your Meta description tag will affect your page’s ranking on search engines, but the description tag is equally important to your user experience as this is what’s shown in the Google search result and will help users to decide if that page is the right one for them.
+Keywords within your description are also highlighted in bold in the search result and this is proven to increase your click through rate from Google.

 Make sure you use ALT tags and place a few selected keyword in there.
 Search engines can’t read images but they can read the ALT tags.
 Also very good for accessibility.

 External links are still important